rodrwan/shareiscare/README.md

 username: "admin"    # Username for authentication (change for security)
 password: "shareiscare" # Password for authentication (change for security)
 secret_key: "random_key" # Key for signing sessions (automatically generated)
+hostname: # provided by the main binary when the app run for the first time
 ```

 ## Authentication